Azure/azure-functions-durable-js/README.md

 -   **Client:** the entry point for creating an instance of a durable orchestration.

 Durable Functions' function types and features are documented in-depth [here.](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview)

+Version `2.x` of the Durable Functions package supports the legacy v3 Node.js programming model for Azure Functions.
+Compared to the v3 model, the v4 model is designed to have a more intuitive and flexible experience for JavaScript and TypeScript developers.
+To use the v4 model, please switch to `v3.x` of the Durable Functions package.

 ## Getting Started